 Understanding Network & Other Fees

-Sending transactions on blockchain networks requires a small amount of the blockchains native currency (Ethereum's native currency is ETH and Polygons is MATIC) much like your credit card or bank sometimes has a processing fee.
+Sending transactions on blockchain networks requires a small amount of the blockchains native currency (Base's native currency is ETH and Polygon's is POL) much like your credit card or bank sometimes has a processing fee.

 This network fee is called "gas" and it is the live cost for your transaction to be processed efficiently on-chain.
 This fee is dictated by the current demand that the network is experiencing to process the queue of transactions made by all of it's participants.

-If you do not have enough of a blockchains native currency to pay for a transaction, you will not be able to proceed and will first need to fund your wallet with more of the blockchains native currency.
+If you do not have enough of a blockchains native currency to pay for a transaction, you will not be able to proceed and will first need to with more of the blockchains native currency.

 The following transactions require a small amount of a networks native currency to be processed on-chain: